monta-app/static/terms-and-conditions.md

 Last updated: January 12th, 2021 (rev. 2)

-Please read these terms and conditions carefully before using OurService.
+Please read these terms and conditions carefully before using Our Service.

 Interpretation and Definitions
 ==============================